Steviegt6/UMTDiffer/README.md

 Before modifying any data, *please* make a copy of the data file you would like to modify.
 You will need this to create diffs!

+## Usage
+Using this tool is actually pretty easy.
+Currently, it can:
+* Add and remove strings
+* Modify existing code objects

+With this in mind, using this tool is quite simple.

+If you wish to use this to mod I.RULE, please read [this](https://gist.github.com/Steviegt6/43529df027b483c944825e62ba935fc3) first.

+Since different platforms use different extensions, I'll refer to all extensions as `.win`.

+After obtaining a data file, please rename it to `original.win` and create a copy named `data.win`.
+After doing so, open this program and open the `data.win`.
+Make whatever changes you'd like, then in the "File" dropdown, select "Diff modified data".
+After doing so, select `original.data` as well as the output folder you would like to use.
+That's all you have to do to diff!

+For applying patches, please delete `data.win` and create a new copy of `original.win` (of course, rename this copy to `data.win`).
+Then, open it with this tool and, in the "File" dropdown, select "Patch diff data".
+When prompted, select the root directory containing all diff data.
+The program will then apply diffs as needed.

 # UndertaleModTool
 *(seeing such an amazing tool...<br/>
 ... fills you with DETERMINATION.)*